ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 ## SemanticScorer

 This edge scoring plugin will score based on semantic information provided in the graph file.
-It can either check for the edge’s semantic class via a parameterized key’s value **or** search all key names to match known semantic classes to apply weight (e.g. *class: highway* or *highway: <some other application info\>*).
+It can either check for the edge's semantic class via a parameterized key's value **or** search all key names to match known semantic classes to apply weight (e.g. *class: highway* or *highway: <some other application info\>*).

 ### **`weight`**